- MA Sound (Production)

 Need more guidance?
 Head to our how to apply pages.

 Your application should be accompanied by a portfolio of creative work.
 The nature of this portfolio will depend on your area of work.
 We don’t need much, two or three pieces will suffice.
-These might be music tracks, multimedia, documentation of performances, installations, etc.
+These might be music tracks, multimedia, documentation of performances, installations, or similar.

 We’ll be looking above all for the creative use of sound in your work.